-Texas is so big that back in the 1950s through the 1970s when it was nearly impossible to get a license to operate an airline at the Federal level (the major airlines already in business did not want new competitors), there were several smaller airlines which managed to make enough money to operate by serving cities within the state of Texas, which meant they did not need a federal license.
+Texas is so big that back in the 1950s through the 1970s when it was nearly impossible to get a license to operate an airline at the federal level (the major airlines already in business did not want new competitors), there were several smaller airlines which managed to make enough money to operate by serving cities within the state of Texas, which meant they did not need a federal license.
+After the government deregulated the airline industry in the late '70s, one of those carriers, Southwest Airlines, began expanding outside the state, and now carries more domestic passengers than any other U.S. airline.
 California was the only other state big enough to have successful intrastate airlines.

 AmarilloThe second-largest city in the Texas Panhandle, and the largest city between Oklahoma City and Albuquerque.
 The center of Texas' massive beef industry, and home to the largest reserve of helium in the world, wrestler Terry Funk, and actress Carolyn Jones.